oap-project/raydp/README.md

 # RayDP

-RayDP is a distributed data processing library that provides simple APIs for running Spark/MPI on [Ray](https://github.com/ray-project/ray) and integrating Spark with distributed deep learning and machine learning frameworks.
+RayDP is a distributed data processing library that provides simple APIs for running Spark on [Ray](https://github.com/ray-project/ray) and integrating Spark with distributed deep learning and machine learning frameworks.
 RayDP makes it simple to build distributed end-to-end data analytics and AI pipeline.
 Instead of using lots of glue code or an orchestration framework to stitch multiple distributed programs, RayDP allows you to write Spark, PyTorch, Tensorflow, XGBoost code in a single python program with increased productivity and performance.
 You can build an end-to-end pipeline on a single Ray cluster by using Spark for data preprocessing, RaySGD or Horovod for distributed deep learning, RayTune for hyperparameter tuning and RayServe for model serving.

 ## Installation

 You can install latest RayDP using pip.
-RayDP requires Ray (>=1.3.0) and PySpark (>=3.0.0).
+RayDP requires Ray and PySpark.
 Please also make sure java is installed and JAVA_HOME is set properly.

 ```shell
 pip install raydp
 ```

-Or you can install our nightly build:
+Or you can install RayDP nightly build:

 ```shell
 pip install raydp-nightly